 Contaminant transport poses another set of difficulties.
-Here, the governing equation takes the form where $c(\mathbf{x}, t)$ is the contaminant concentration and $D_H$ represents the hydrodynamic dispersion tensor.
+Here, the governing equation takes the form where c(x, t) is the contaminant concentration and D_H represents the hydrodynamic dispersion tensor.
 This equation is formally parabolic.

-$$\partial_t c + \mathbf{u} \cdot \nabla c - \nabla \cdot (D_H \nabla c) = 0 \quad \text{in } \Omega, \tag{2}$$
+$$\partial_t c + u \cdot \nabla c - \nabla \cdot (D_H \nabla c) = 0 \quad \text{in } \Omega, \tag{1.2}$$

 In many applications, advection dominates, with the dissipative effects of hydrodynamic dispersion having only a small influence.
-In such regimes, Equation (2) exhibits hyperbolic behavior, and sharp fronts in contaminant concentration tend to persist.
+In such regimes, the solution of (1.2) exhibits hyperbolic behavior, and sharp fronts in contaminant concentration tend to persist.
 Low-order numerical methods, such as upstream-weighted finite-differences, smear these fronts.
 Even high-order methods typically fail to capture the fronts accurately unless one uses either globally or locally fine spatial grids.
 In two or three space dimensions, the computational effort associated with such grids can be onerous, especially on serial-architecture machines.

 Finite-element collocation on cubic trial spaces offers high-order spatial accuracy, but, like other techniques, it yields unwieldy matrix equations in the multidimensional problems arising in practice.
-An alternating-direction algorithm similar to that proposed by Celia (1983) decomposes these unwieldy equations into parallelizable sets of smaller linear systems that can be solved with significantly fewer arithmetic operations.
-Moreover, the scheme is amenable to timestepping along approximate characteristic curves, a tactic that reduces the temporal truncation error (Russell, 1980).
+An alternating-direction algorithm similar to that proposed by Celia [3] decomposes these unwieldy equations into parallelizable sets of smaller linear systems that can be solved with significantly fewer arithmetic operations.
+Moreover, the scheme is amenable to timestepping along approximate characteristic curves, a tactic that reduces the temporal truncation error; see Russell [11].

 This paper examines these numerical methods.
-For the flow equations (1), we consider an iterative scheme for solving the lowest-order mixed finite-element approximations on rectangular grids.
-The overall structure of the scheme, analyzed in detail by Allen et al. (1992), consists of an outer iteration, whose convergence rate is independent of h and of spatial variations in K, coupled with an inner iteration on an elliptic linear system.
+For the flow equations (1.1), we consider an iterative scheme for solving the lowest-order mixed finite-element approximations on rectangular grids.
+The overall structure of the scheme, analyzed in detail by Allen et al. [1], consists of an outer iteration, whose convergence rate is independent of h and of spatial variations in K, coupled with an inner iteration on an elliptic linear system.
 We use a highly parallelizable multigrid method to ensure that the inner iterations are rapid.
-For the transport equation (2), we examine an alternating-direction collocation (ADC) scheme that employs a modified method of characteristics and exhibits excellent parallelism (Allen and Khosravani, 1992).
+For the transport equation (1.2), we examine an alternating-direction collocation (ADC) scheme that employs a modified method of characteristics and exhibits excellent parallelism (see Allen and Khosravani [2]).